gyandeeps/hypernpm/README.md

 hypernpm
 =========

-Use keyboard shortcuts to run npm script commands.
+Use keyboard shortcuts to run npm commands or scripts.

 ## Install